coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 </template>
 ```

-Now, when you view your application you should see the screen below:
+Now, when you view your application you should see the screen below.
+The screen refreshes automatically, you don't need to restart the application to refresh the screen.

 ![todos initial screen](images/todos-initial-screen.png)